 - Sit on the floor and extend both the legs

-- Bring soles of feet close with knees so that your legs together make a diamond shape.
+- Bring the soles of your feet close with your knees so that your legs together make a diamond shape.

 - Now slowly lie on your back on the mat.